jgoppert/cymoca/README.md

 ### Binary

 * Binaries are provided here: [releases](https://github.com/jgoppert/cymoca/releases/latest).
-The cymoca-...-Linux.zip is statically linked to all dependencies and only requires glibc 2.2.5 to be installed.
-This means it should work on all linux variants and Mac out of the box.
+* The cymoca-...-Linux.zip is statically linked so it should work on all linux variants and Mac out of the box given the following dependencies are met:
-* glibc 2.2.5, everything else is statically linked, which means it should run on all mac/linux variants.
+* Dependencies
+   * glib 2.2.5

 ### Build from Source